 How to Start Uptime Monitoring for Free

-Getting started with uptime monitoring doesn’t require a big investment.
-Many reliable platforms offer free plans that let you monitor one or more sites, receive instant alerts, and view basic reports.
-These plans are perfect for small businesses, startups, and anyone new to monitoring.
+Getting started doesn’t require a big investment.
+Many platforms let you monitor one or more sites, receive instant alerts, and view basic reports.
+As needs grow, upgrade for advanced features like custom alerting, multi-channel notifications, and detailed analytics.

 Conclusion & Next Steps